Craig Fagan: Gillingham

 On 12 November 2013, Fagan signed for Gillingham.
 He was released by the club at the end of the 2013–14 season.

 Brunei DPMM FC

 In February 2015, Fagan joined Brunei DPMM FC of the Singaporean S.League.
 However, he suffered a long-term injury in only his third game and was subsequently released.

 Coaching career

 On 5 July 2018, Fagan was appointed to the coaching staff of Hull City's Academy.
 In 2019 Fagan replaced the departing Kevin Maher as under-23 coach at Southend United.

 In August 2020, Fagan applied to become the manager of the first team of Southend United.
 It was later decided by the club that he would not get the role but would continue as the under-23s coach.
 He later went on to get promoted to assistant manager.

-Fagan is currently assistant manager to George Elokobi at National League South team Maidstone United.
+In February 2023, Fagan was appointed assistant manager of National League South club Maidstone United, assisting George Elokobi.
+In April 2026, following the announcement that Elokobi would depart the club at the end of the season, Fagan was appointed manager.